SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 After clicking "Next" the device registration request will be submitted.

-For more information on viewing and managing your connected LoRa devices, see [Device management](/guides/users-guide/device-management).
+For more information on viewing and managing your connected devices, also refer to [Device management](/guides/users-guide/device-management).